Pylons/pyramid/docs/narr/views.rst

 ``containment``
-  This value should be a reference to a Python class or :term:`interface` that a parent object in the context's :term:`lineage` must provide in order for this view to be found and called.
+  This value should be a reference to a Python class or :term:`interface` that a parent object in the context resource's :term:`lineage` must provide in order for this view to be found and called.
 The resources in your resource tree must be "location-aware" to use this feature.